Chedder78/store/README.md

-Thank you for clarifying.
-Below is the updated **README file** tailored to your actual project, referencing the provided `index.html` structure and organization.

----

 # CaliDef Collectables

 Welcome to **CaliDef Collectables**, your gateway to premium Garbage Pail Kids cards, custom collectibles, and unique merchandise.
 This repository contains the source code for the CaliDef Collectables website.